-With no one to look to outwardly and no way to go but up, I turned the only direction I could: inward.
+With no one to look to and no way to go but up, I turned the only direction I could: inward.

 I dug deeper than I knew I could go.
-Inside I found the strength not just to take each step, but attack it.
+Inside I found the strength to not just take each step, but attack it.